-If you don’t have the latest GPU drivers installed on your system, then you will need to install them as it can fix the problem and your GPU fans might just start working.
+If you don’t have the latest GPU drivers installed on your system, you will need to install them to fix the problem, and your GPU fans might start working.

 If you already have the latest drivers installed on your system, then you should try reinstalling them, as it will ensure that everything works properly, including the fans.

-Now, simply start a graphics-intensive game and let it run for a while so that the core temperatures of your GPU rise up and reach the temperature at which the GPU fans start spinning.
+Now, start a graphics-intensive game and let it run for a while so that your GPU’s core temperatures rise and reach the temperature at which the GPU fans start spinning.
 You could also run a benchmark test for the same purpose.
 If your GPU fans don’t start spinning, then you might be facing a different problem.

 2.Fan Stop in GPU idle mode

-Normally, for Nvidia GPUs, the fans won’t start spinning until the GPU hits 58°C and for AMD GPUs, the fans won’t start spinning until the GPU hits 60°C. But, it mainly depends on the vendor and different models have different temperatures at which the fans start spinning.
+Normally, for Nvidia GPUs, the fans won’t start spinning until the GPU hits 58°C, and for AMD GPUs, the fans won’t start spinning until the GPU hits 60°C. It mainly depends on the vendor, and different models have different temperatures at which the fans start spinning.